 Our Poverty Alleviation program operates Youth Enrichment for Captains’ children at each Thursday night meal session.
 While staff helps to plan what the children will study and how they will focus, it is a unique partnership with Ball State University that gives life to the program.
 Dr. Melinda Messineo, chairman of the Sociology department at BSU, envisioned a community laboratory in which her students could experience the challenges of different cultural groups.
 In a for-credit internship, students from sociology, social work, and sometimes other disciplines work with Captains’ children for at least one semester.

 The internship has been a rich experience for the children.
 Not only do they get to hear about what going to college is like, but they are working and interacting with students who have been trained in understanding issues of generational poverty.

 In the spring of 2017, the youth learned about Leadership in all aspects of their life.
 The leadership training, Skills for Life, focused on the families, teachings, upbringing and belief system and better helped the youth move from concrete to abstract thinking.

 The financial literacy program for children was developed in part by the Center for Economics at BSU.
-Other financial literacy information used by Circles and taught to other agencies in the community was co-developed with Dr. Mark Myring in the department of accounting.
+Other financial literacy information used by our Poverty Alleviation program and taught to other agencies in the community was co-developed with Dr. Mark Myring in the department of accounting.

 HOW YOU CAN HELP